 Thai choo chee curry with salmon is one of the creamiest curries using coconut cream as a base for the rich and tasty sauce.
 It’s also a simple recipe with minimal ingredients focused on the curry sauce and light protein.
 It’s perfect for those loving a more mild but savory Thai curry.

 Do you want to elevate your Choo Chee curry to a new level of freshness and taste?
 Make your own authentic homemade choo chee curry paste on this blog post.
-While doing that, also try making authentic homemade Thai red curry paste too and freeze the pastes for use in winter months!
+While doing that, try making authentic homemade Thai red curry paste and freeze the paste for use in the winter months!

 What is Choo Chee Curry?

 Choo Chee, Kaeng Choo Chee, or Chu chee curry got its name from the hissing sound of the curry paste cooked in high heat with coconut cream.
 Choo Chee Pla is the fish used in the curry.